• Skip to main content

 House with a Link Detached Garage

 As the old saying goes, beauty is in the eye of the beholder.
-In much the same way, whether a link detached house is as good as a detached depends on the view of the buyer or owner.
+In much the same way, whether a link-detached house is as good as a detached one is subjective (depending on the preferences of the buyer - or owner).

-Link detached houses are popular with some people because they offer most of the benefits of a detached property at a lower cost than a detached property.
-With a link detached house none of the main living rooms adjoins your neighbours so you should benefit from the extra privacy that normally only a detached house offers.
+Link-detached houses are often received well because they offer most of the benefits of a detached property at a lower cost.
+With a link-detached property, the living rooms don't adjoin your neighbour's, so you should benefit from that additional privacy: like a detached house.

-Some people are put off by the idea of a link detached house because they offer some of the disadvantages of a semi-detached or terraced house but usually cost more than either of them.
-With a link detached house you still have to share some part of your property with your neighbours.
+Some people indeed find these kinds of houses offputting.
+After all, they offer some of the same disadvantages as semi-detached or terraced houses.
+But they usually cost more than either of them.
+With a link detached, you still share part of your property with your neighbours.

 Quick Links